Kankati-Aneesh/Excel-Salary-Dashboard/README.md

 *A dynamic Excel dashboard analyzing 32,000+ real-world job postings to reveal salary trends across the globe.*

 ## 📝 Project Overview
-This project analyzes the data science job market to answer key questions: **Which roles pay the most?
+This project analyzes the data roles job market to answer key questions: **Which roles pay the most?
 Which countries offer the best opportunities?
 And does working remotely impact salary?**

 I analyzed 32,000+ rows of data to build a tool that allows users to filter jobs by Role, Country, and Experience level.